ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 For the workload in this guide, it is recommended to use a pool (group) of Kubernetes nodes with the following properties:
 - 10 nodes total
 - A capacity of 16 CPU and 64 Gi memory per node.
+For the major cloud providers, the suitable instance types are
+    * m5.4xlarge (Amazon Web Services)
+    * Standard_D5_v2 (Azure)
+    * e2-standard-16 (Google Cloud)
 - Each node should be configured with 1000 gigabytes of disk space (to store the training set).

 ### Kubernetes infrastructure and autoscaling